 Still not enough to keep George busy, in 1953 he was the last to be admitted to the Royal Auxiliary Air Force (616 Squadron) Pre- National Service and the first ever to be admitted before National Service.
 2 years National Service saw George achieve the rank of Senior Aircraftman.
 Never far from interesting events, George’s Commanding Officer was Sqdn.
 Ldr.
 Buck Casson who, famously, flew with Douglas Bader; even more interestingly, in 2006 (after Buck’s death) news was released that it was he who had shot down Douglas Bader in friendly fire.

-He’s still only 20 and seems to have filled 2 of my lifetimes.
-I will pick up from here later.
+He’s still only 20 and seems to have filled 2 of my lifetimes already.